wp-plugins/alligator-menu-popup/readme.txt

 = How do I get a link to popup if it is not a menu item? =

-You can use my Alligator Popup plugin for that
+You can use the Alligator Popup plugin for that

 = Why doesn't it work for me? =